Recon-Fuzz/recon-docs/src/chimera_framework.md

 ### `CryticToFoundry`

 This contract is used to debug broken properties by converting the breaking call sequence from Echidna/Medusa into a Foundry unit test.
-When running jobs on Recon this is done automatically for all broken properties.
+When running jobs on Recon this is done automatically for all broken properties using the fuzzer logs.

-If you are running the fuzzers locally you can use the [Echidna](https://getrecon.xyz/tools/echidna) and [Medusa](https://getrecon.xyz/tools/medusa) tools on Recon to convert the breaking call sequence into a Foundry unit test.
+If you are running the fuzzers locally you can use the [Echidna](https://getrecon.xyz/tools/echidna) and [Medusa](https://getrecon.xyz/tools/medusa) tools on Recon to convert the breaking call sequence from the logs into a Foundry unit test.

 This contract is also useful for debugging issues related to the `setup` function and allows testing individual handlers in isolation to verify if they're working as expected for specific inputs.

-In our `create-chimera-app` template project, the `CryticToFoundry` contract doesn't include any reproducer tests because all the properties pass, the `test_crytic` function is demonstrates the template for adding a reproducer test:
+In our `create-chimera-app` template project, the `CryticToFoundry` contract doesn't include any reproducer tests because all the properties pass.

+The `test_crytic` function demonstrates the template for adding a reproducer test:

 ```solidity
 contract CryticToFoundry is Test, TargetFunctions, FoundryAsserts {